grimsa/grimsa.github.io/_posts/2017-02-08-rest-via-soap.md

 #### How does it work?

-Let's say we have a *REST API* that allows its clients to create Greeting instances.
+Let's say we have a REST API that allows its clients to create Greeting instances.

-1. The client then sends a `POST` request with `{ "content" : "Hello!" }` content to a remote `/api/greetings` endpoint.
+1. The client then sends a `POST` request with `{ "content" : "Hello!" }` body to a remote `/api/greetings` endpoint.
 1. *REST Interceptor* captures this outgoing HTTP request, transforms it into a SOAP request seen below and sends it to a remote *SOAP Proxy for REST API* (e.g. `/soap-api`).
 {% highlight xml %}
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns="http://g.rimsa.lt/rest-via-soap/" >